jmesserli/vros/README.md

 ### Cards

 A card is a hash.
-The key is its serial number.
+The key is its serial number, prefixed with "card:".
 Fields contained:

 - name: The full name of the owner
 - email: The email of the owner